Display formats

 Make sure to enter a number that represents a quantity of milliseconds.
 Otherwise, an incorrect duration will be shown after the conversion.
 When working with Jira date fields (e.g. difference of current date and due date, the result will automatically be returned in the correct format).

-The conversion can be previewed in the Preview area during the smart number field configuration.
+The conversion can be previewed in the Preview area during the formula number field configuration.

 Formatting style